Send the link below via email or IMCopy

 William James described the mind as a stream of consciousness, a continuous flow of changing sensations, images, thoughts and feelings.

-When we sleep and dream, our level of awareness is lower than when we daydream, but sleep and dreams are not regarded as the absence of consciousness. rather low levels of awareness.
+When we sleep and dream, our level of awareness is lower than when we daydream, but sleep & dreams are not regarded as the absence of cons. rather low levels of awareness.

 Why do we need sleep?